A super story

 Closer to home

 Time Out’s Australian story echoes those humble origins.
 From a two-bedroom apartment near a certain “lip spa” in Camperdown, the Australian co-founders, Mike Rodrigues and Justin Etheridge, battled all manner of things sent to trip them up.
 They faced and embraced the the sub-prime mortgage collapse, Telstra’s seeming inability to reactivate an existing internet connection for three weeks, and a worsening whisky habit to deliver Time Out Sydney’s first issue in October 2007.
-Seven years on and under the editorship of Nicholas Fonseca, Time Out Sydney continues to inspire Sydneysiders to know more and do more.
+Eight years on, Time Out Sydney continue to inspire Sydneysiders to make the most of what’s happening in the city.

-In November 2011, Time Out Melbourne became the second fully fledged Australian Time Out title, complete with weekly email newsletter, website, iPhone app and monthly magazine.
+In November 2011, Time Out Melbourne became the second fully fledged Australian Time Out title, complete with weekly email newsletter, website, iPhone app, monthly magazine and experiences.
 With Rose Johnstone at the helm Time Out Melbourne is growing fast, embraced by savvy Melburnians looking for recommendations from the locals in the know.
+Next stop Brisbane!
+Time Out will have an office in this territory by the end of the year.